Warning! Your browser is extremely outdated and not web standards compliant.

 At Grand View, you can participate in PreSOMA.
 The purpose of the PreSOMA club is to provide information and knowledge about osteopathic medical schools and what they have to offer to students planning to pursue a medical degree after Grand View.
 PreSOMA is an undergraduate student organization affiliated with SOMA at DMU.
 SOMA stands for Students of Osteopathic Medicine Association.

-How long does it take to get through medical school?
+How long does it take to finish medical school?

 Four years, plus residency.